TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 So, when a representative from Instacart reached out to us and offered us a $50 credit – I was excited to give it a whirl.

-Since Whole Foods is one of our main grocery destinations, we chose to pick some items from their store.
+Since Costco is one of our main grocery destinations, we chose to pick some items from their store.
 Items are presented very simply and clear – and everything we searched for was available.

 We eat / purchase a fair amount of chicken, so we were pleasantly surprised to see they even had our packs of chicken breasts available to order.